TRAUMA THERAPY FOR WOMEN

 We will also check in with regards to any lingering, intense feelings of anxiety, shame and guilt, to name a few, that may be associated with the trauma you endured and help you overcome them.

 Moreover, we will work on stressful experiences you may be currently going through, such as discrimination, racism and micro-aggressions, and explore healthy & empowering ways to respond to such experiences, drawing from my training in helping clients with racial trauma or PTSD resulting from racism.
-We will also give due consideration to intergenerational trauma – the acknowledgement that our parents’ and ancestors’ unprocessed trauma may also impact us, although we did not directly experience their trauma.
+We will also give due consideration to intergenerational trauma – the acknowledgement that our parents’ and ancestors’ unprocessed trauma may also impact us, although we did not directly experience the traumatic events they went through.

 I believe that trauma therapy that will work for you, In Sha Allah, has to be customized to meet your unique difficulties and needs, including when it comes to the use of specific Islamic knowledge and practices both in the processing and healing stages of trauma work.